 Most of the homes in a locality are associated with home associations.
 The property owners have to pay monthly payments to the HOA which can take up a part of their expenses.

-single family homes-Cost of maintenance:
+Cost of maintenance:

 The cost of maintenance is higher for single family homes.
 The owner has to pay everything from his pockets but whereas in case of multi-family homes, the costs of maintenance is shared among the dwellers in all the homes.